-Getting your pet an EU Pet Passport will easily save you hundreds (if not thousands) of dollars down the road.
+If you plan to take your dog to the European Union with you more than once, YES.
+Getting your pet a European Union Pet Passport will easily save you hundreds (if not thousands) of dollars down the road.
 It will also make future travel planning significantly easier.

 Meet with an EU veterinarian who can issue an EU Pet Passport.
 The veterinarian will do a health examination of your dog and fill out all required information in your pup's new passport (owner details, description of dog, rabies vaccination history, other vaccination history).

 Planning an international trip with your pup this year or next?
 Check out DJANGO's international pet travel resources:

 Review #2!
 It’s been over three years since we wrote our first review of The Farmer’s Dog and over four years since we started feeding this fresh dog food to our long-haired dachshund, Django.